rackerlabs/technical-blog/content/blog/2020-04-29-enable-oracle-audits-at-the-operating-system-level/index.md

 metaDescription: "Protect audit files from tampering."
 ogTitle: "Enable Oracle audits at the operating system level"
 ogDescription: "Protect audit files from tampering."
+slug: "enable oracle audits at the operating system level"
 ---

 Occasionally, you might need to audit all the actions of the Oracle&reg; Database